 I’ve been providing telephone counselling for 25 years, so working this way is nothing new to me.
-Unlike many therapists forced into providing counselling by phone or online due to the the pandemic, this is how I normally work.
+Unlike therapists forced into counselling by phone or online due to the the pandemic, this is how I work normally.
 I value telephone counselling as much as face to face, and I know it to be equally effective.

 I began using telephone counselling as manager of a pioneering counselling service (Royal College of Nursing) in the mid-1990’s.
 We found that telephone counselling was a real alternative to face to face, and that its outcomes were equally effective.
-Since then, as you'll read below, there’s been much more research supporting this finding.
+Since then there’s been much more research supporting this finding.